austinrutta/account_us/doc/design.rst

 - To satisfy income tax reporting needs, use a higher granularity of financial accounts than is required for financial accounting to differentiate types of expenditures (i.e. more detailed sub-accounts).

-- This is a detailed chart of accounts, suitable for a medium to large company (it should also work just fine for a small company too, like mine).
-The nesting for some accounts currently goes 8 levels deep.
-This is not at all performant on the Accounts or Account Templates `tree view`_ if you try to expand all the accounts at once. `Just don't do it`_.

 Chart structure
 ---------------